AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 if someone's in trouble, is it really your

 party anymore?
 Or if they're asking another party, they'll go, what is your position on this?
 And they'll go, do you mean my position?
-Or the your position of your.
+Or the position of your.

 Yes.